Best Inflatable Paddle Boards (iSUPs), 2023

 The ability for the inflatable SUP to turn easily and maneuver makes for a fun board long after your first year of SUPing.
 The move maneuverable SUPs on this list are pretty much the opposite of the stability winners – like we said, stability and maneuverability are trade-offs.
 The NIXY Newport was the most nimble, maneuverable board on this list, which is one of the reasons we recommend it so highly for advanced, smaller paddlers.
 It’s a ton of fun!
-From and all-around perspective, the iRocker All-Around again did a great job of balancing the ability to turn and maneuver while still being stable.
-The Thurso and Atoll were very similar here.
+From an all-around perspective, the Honu Bryon and Red Paddle Co Ride were both extremely high performing here as well.

-Finally, if you are a taller, more heavy SUPer then you are going to be able to maneuver the BLACKFIN X or XL much like a 120 pound person will maneuver the NIXY Newport.
+Finally, if you are a taller, more heavy SUPer then we recommend that you first focus on stability, as you are going to be able to maneuver a bigger board much easier than a smaller paddler will be able to.

 How they Compare: Tracking

 Tracking is a function primarily of fin setup and board shape/quality.
 Rubber, bendy fins that are short simply won’t grip the water and don’t help you track well.
 Larger, more firm center fins provide the best tracking, so if you are looking for long, straight adventures you want a very large, firm center fin set up.
 If you want to SUP in a river where there are shallow spots then you are going to need shorter fins, and you are going to sacrifice some ability to go straight for the ability to move and be agile around the rocks.